SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 - Warp (<span class="greenText">Anti-Floating</span>), Antidote (<span class="greenText">Anti-Drain</span>)
     - High priority runes.
     - Consider saving Antidote Grass until after 14F instead of synthesizing it if you lost strength.
-- Orogiriso (<span class="greenText">HP+10</span>)
+- Otogiriso (<span class="greenText">HP+10</span>)
-    - Check for this by synthesizing the grass onto a second weapon, and don't add it to your main weapon.
+    - Check for this by synthesizing the grass into a second weapon, and don't add it to your main weapon.
 - Poison
-    - Mutaikon (9-11F) always drops this grass.
+    - Grass dropped by Mutaikon (9-11F) is always this grass.

 300 / 105 --- 8 Types

 - Sight (<span class="greenText">Anti-Cyclops</span>), Dizzy (<span class="greenText">Confusing</span>), Blind (<span class="greenText">Blinding</span>)
-    - Low priority runes.
-    - It's not worth using Identify Scroll or Identify Pot on grasses in this price range.
+    - Low priority runes - Not worth using Identify Scroll or Identify Pot on grasses in this price range.

 500 / 175 --- 5 Types